IHE/RAD.IRA/input/pagecontent/rad-x1.md

 The Receiver shall add the Sender and its subscribed events for the topic.

-The Receiver shall generate a cryptographically random, unique and unguessable identifier to be used for the websocket connection for the given Sender.
+The Receiver shall generate a cryptographically random, unique, and unguessable identifier to be used for the websocket connection for the given Sender.

 The Receiver shall associate the Sender to the websocket identifier.